-Students today face growing pressure to excel.
-And the skyrocketing demand for extra help is driving the tutoring market to new heights.
-The U.S. tutoring industry was valued at a whopping $8 billion in 2020 and is expected to grow more than 7% annually through 2025.
+Students today face growing pressure to excel, and the skyrocketing demand for extra help is driving the tutoring industry to new heights.
+Currently valued at over USD 55 billion, the global tutoring market is projected to grow to a staggering 100 billion by 2030.
 Now that’s some serious extra credit!

 The dictionary defines “tutor” as a private teacher, typically one who teaches a single student or small group.
-Tutors help build confidence, learning skills, and knowledge.
-As coach, mentor, and counselor, tutors can profoundly impact their community by guiding students toward educational success.
+Tutors help build confidence, learning skills, and knowledge and can profoundly impact their communities by guiding students toward educational success.

 With few upfront costs and a flexible work schedule, tutoring can be a low-risk venture with many potential rewards.
 Here are a few tips to improve your learning curve:

-1. Test the waters: If you’re new to teaching but curious about becoming a tutor, why not jump in?
+1. Test the waters: If you’re curious about becoming a tutor, why not jump in?
 Tap into your trusted network of friends, family, and neighbors to see if they might need tutoring help.
-This is a great way to hone your skills and build your confidence to succeed.
+This is a great way to hone your skills and build confidence.

 2. Target your client base: If tutoring feels like a good fit, your next step is to decide who you want to tutor and what subjects you want to cover.
 Here are some questions that may help you identify your ideal clients:

-3. Hone your expertise: After deciding who your ideal client is, your next step is to assess and sharpen your subject-matter skills.
+3. Hone your expertise: After identifying your ideal client and subject matter, your next step is to assess and sharpen your skills.
 Here's how to get started:

 4. Choose Your Business Model: Next, it’s time to consider the type of tutoring business you prefer.
 You can choose from the following models — or a hybrid — when starting your tutoring business:

 A franchise model such as Kumon or Sylvan Learning may require a significant initial investment, but it also can be the most profitable.
-For example, startup costs for a Sylvan franchise are $85,525-$186,930, but for the top 25% of territories by gross revenue, those businesses can generate an AUV of over $500,000 .
+For example, startup costs for a Sylvan franchise are approximately $100,000 - $200,000 USD , but for the top 35% of territories by gross revenue, those businesses can generate an AUV of over $840,000 .

 The in-person model requires much less investment, both upfront and over time.
 Aside from basic learning supplies like paper, pencils, and dry-erase boards, you’ll typically only need a computer to get started.
 You can even save on commuting expenses with a separate home office for sessions.
 If you’re uncomfortable sharing your address, you can travel to a client's home or meet at a local school, library, or café.
 Bonus — your mileage and other travel expenses may now also be tax deductions!

-There are more than 3,500 online tutoring businesses in the U.S., with an expected annual growth rate of approximately 15% through 2030.
+The global remote tutoring market was valued at over 7.5 billion USD in 2022,with an expected annual growth rate of approximately 15% through 2030.

 Tutoring entrepreneurs should view these market predictions as an opportunity to expand their reach and revenue.
-Here are some tips on how to grab your piece of the pie:
+Here are some tips on how to cash in on online tutoring jobs from home.

 2. Get hardware ready: Along with your physical classroom, make sure your computing hardware is ready for prime time.
-You’ll need a computer with a strong internet connection, webcam, and microphone.
+You’ll need a computer with a strong internet connection, webcam, and microphone for remote tutoring sessions.
 You also may want to consider lighting and other audio/video equipment.

 3. Get software ready: Be sure to look for a video conferencing service that allows you to schedule sessions, send meeting links, and share your screen.
 Zoom, Google Hangout, and Skype are some of the top-rated free services you may want to consider.